abridger/web-typography/web-typography.md

 -----------------

 ###[Typekit](http://typekit.com)
 * Subscription based service providing commercial typefaces.
-Now part of Adobe's Creative Cloud offering.
+Now part of Adobe&rsquo;s Creative Cloud offering.
 * Limited range of type foundries, although this does appear to be growing.
 Does not include Monotype of Linotype typefaces (separate services).
 * Javscript based font availability: typekit-generated JS allows selected font-faces to be used in CSS.